DenzilGreenwood/log_time/README.md

 ## 🎯 What is LTQG?

-Log-Time Quantum Gravity addresses the fundamental incompatibility between:
+**LTQG is a proposed theoretical framework** that addresses the fundamental incompatibility between:

 - **General Relativity**: Multiplicative time dilation `τ' = γ(v, Φ) τ`
 - **Quantum Mechanics**: Additive phase evolution `φ = Et/ℏ`

-### 💡 The Key Insight
+### 💡 The Theoretical Proposal

-The logarithmic transformation **σ = log(τ/τ₀)** converts multiplication to addition:
+The logarithmic transformation **σ = log(τ/τ₀)** is proposed to convert multiplication to addition:

 ```
 τ_B = α τ_A  ⟹  σ_B = σ_A + log(α)
 ```

-This enables natural unification while providing automatic **singularity regularization** through "asymptotic silence" - the vanishing of quantum evolution generators as σ → -∞.
+**This is a speculative approach** that aims to enable natural unification while providing automatic **singularity regularization** through "asymptotic silence" - the proposed vanishing of quantum evolution generators as σ → -∞.

+### ⚠️ **Theoretical Limitations and Open Questions**

+This framework is **preliminary and requires validation**:

+1. **Mathematical Rigor**: Formal consistency with established physics requires verification
+2. **Physical Interpretation**: The meaning of σ-time in spacetime geometry needs clarification
+3. **Experimental Viability**: Proposed tests require feasibility analysis by experimentalists
+4. **Comparison with Established Theories**: Relationship to proven quantum gravity approaches unclear
+5. **Computational Validation**: Numerical results need independent verification

 ## ✨ Key Features